john-david/public/README.md

 The C++ bitset STL library is used.
 The library's basic functionality made programming the multiplication and division algorithms extremely to implement.

 These programs are for demonstration purposes only.

+The ipython notebook was part of a series of projects for a Machine Learning class.
+The notebook looks at the perceptron algortithm under a series of problems, from easily classified data to data sets that are impossible to split accurately in 2D.